FINDING A DOG TRAINER

 Do your research

-It is so important to do your research.
+It is essential to do your research.
 Dog training and behaviour work doesn’t have a single, straightforward set of skills that will produce the same result in every case once you’ve mastered those skills since there is a very complicated and complex variable we lack so much information about…the dog.
 It’s not like building a wall, cooking a soufflé or learning to drive.
 At least, not yet. 🙂

 1 – Internet – Google (of course 🙂 ) .
 Your place name + dog trainer or similar.
 Ask on FB groups.